-Thinking about the issues that impact on a customer when purchasing online (or even purchasing through a traditional route i.e. in-store or from a sales call).
+Thinking about the Key Drivers in Purchasing Online, issues that impact on a customer when purchasing online (or even purchasing through a traditional route i.e. in-store or from a sales call).
 Objections could be seen as “needs” in disguise.
 By answering these objections can help in the decision-making process

 - Why should I

 - Do I really want too

 In the online world there are often indicators to encourage purchase

 - Timers – countdown how long the product on offer for

 - Counters – showcase – sales being made (and hence how much stock left)